openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 #### 70. What does the message "One of the custom replacements in the configuration file .. does not contain attribute 'id'" mean? <a name="question-70"></a>

 Every custom replacement should declare a set of mandatory attributes and their values.
-For more details, refer to the FAQ [#71](#question-71).
+For more details, refer to FAQ [#71](#question-71).

 #### 71. What does the message "File .. validation failed" mean? <a name="question-71"></a>